Bob Walsh (sports executive): Goodwill Games

-He partnered with TBS founder Ted Turner and the Ministry of Radio and Television (Gosteleradio) and the Ministry of Sports (Goskomsport) of the USSR during the Cold War to produce the 1990 Goodwill Games, which Turner started in 1986 because of the boycotts of the 1980 and 1984 Olympics.
-The summer-long 1990 Goodwill Games in Seattle and the Northwest Region of the US included 54 countries and 23 sports.
+He worked with TBS founder Ted Turner and the Ministry of Radio and Television (Gosteleradio) and the Ministry of Sports (Goskomsport) of the Soviet Union during the Cold War to produce the 1990 Goodwill Games, which Turner started in 1986 because of the boycotts of the 1980 and 1984 Olympics.
+The summer-long Games, held in Seattle and the U.S. northwest region, included 54 countries and 23 sports.
 It also presented a major arts and cultural program, which included the Bolshoi Ballet, Moscow Circus, combined Moscow-Seattle Opera's presentation of War and Peace, and combined USSR and Seattle Symphony presentation.
-Approximately 2,000 citizens of the Soviet Union lived in homes with Americans through a Rotary International program.
-Turner and Soviet television broadcast the event in the US and throughout the Soviet Union.
-The Goodwill Games was the largest exchange in the history of the United States and the USSR.
+About 2,000 citizens of the Soviet Union lived in homes with Americans through a Rotary International program.
+Turner and Soviet television broadcast the event in the U.S. and throughout the Soviet Union.
+The Goodwill Games was the largest exchange between the United States and the USSR.

 Other

-In 1991 he partnered with Russian entrepreneurs and cosmonauts to launch a capsule on a Soyuz rocket from the Plesetsk Cosmodrome in Russian into orbit for 7 days.
-The capsule landed off the coast of Washington and now resides in the Boeing Museum of Flight.
-The mission is believed to be the first commercial space flight in history.
+In 1991, he worked with Russian entrepreneurs and cosmonauts to launch a capsule on a Soyuz rocket from the Plesetsk Cosmodrome in Russian into orbit for seven days.
+The capsule landed off the coast of Washington and now sits in the Boeing Museum of Flight.
+The mission is believed to be the first commercial space flight.

-Walsh also worked in humanitarian activities in Belarus, Russia and the Republic of Georgia during and after the Cold War and brought dozens of young people to the United States for major medical operations.
-He brought the first major western investment to Georgia resulting in the development of the Marriott Tbilisi Hotel, Marriott Courtyard, office buildings and an ice cream factory in Tbilisi, the Georgian capital.
-He directed the first western relief efforts at the request of Soviet General Secretary Gorbachev after the 1988 Armenian earthquake, the first time American citizens and aircraft were allowed behind the Iron Curtain without visas since World War II.
+Walsh also worked in humanitarian activities in Belarus, Russia and the Republic of Georgia during and after the Cold War.
+He brought dozens of young people to the United States for major medical operations.
+He brought the first major Western investment to Georgia, resulting in the development of the Marriott Tbilisi Hotel, Marriott Courtyard, office buildings, and an ice cream factory in Tbilisi, the Georgian capital.
+He directed the first Western relief efforts at the request of Soviet General Secretary Gorbachev after the 1988 Armenian earthquake, the first time American citizens and aircraft were allowed behind the Iron Curtain without visas since World War II.
 He negotiated with USSR Minister of Sports Marat Gramov and Deputy Minister Alexander Kozlovsky for the historic swim of the Bering Strait by cold-water swimmer Lynne Cox in 1987 and the Earth Day 20 International Peace Climb of Mt.
 Everest by Chinese, Soviet, and American climbers led by Jim Whittaker.